Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Quantum precision limit

-and the corresponding incompatibility coefficient is $c_{12} = \mu$ from Eq.~\eqref{eq:incompat coeff}.
-Combined the CRB Eq.~\eqref{eq:hierarchy} with the quantum FIM Eq.~\eqref{eq:mat qF}, the individual quantum CRB is $\mathcal{E}_{A,B} \geq 1/2$ where $\mathcal{E}_{A} \equiv \mathcal{E}_{11}$ and $\mathcal{E}_{B} \equiv \mathcal{E}_{22}$ as shorthand for the variances of the signal parameters $A'$ and $B'$ denote their estimation precisions, respectively.
-However, owing to HUP which leads to incompatible quantum measurements, the variances of simultaneous measurement can not attain the individual quantum CRB, but should obey IRTR in Eq.~\eqref{eq:IRTR}.
+respectively.
+Based on the CRB Eq.~\eqref{eq:QCRB} and our result Eq.~\eqref{eq:mat qF}, the individual quantum CRB from single-parameter estimation is $\mathcal{E}_{A (B)} \geq 1/(2 \mathcal{N}^2)$ where $\mathcal{E}_{A(B)}$ denotes the variances of the parameters $A(B)$.
+However, owing to HUP which leads to incompatible quantum measurements, the variances of any simultaneous measurement can not attain the individual quantum CRB, but should obey IRTR Eq.~\eqref{eq:IRTR}.